scvalencia/programmingLanguagesTutorials/pythonTutorial/README.md

-pythonTutorial
+Python Tutorial
 ==============

-A short tutorial (collection of exercises) to earn how to program great thing using Python
+A short tutorial (collection of exercises) to learn how to program in Python